 A general discussion followed the presentation.
-It was noted that the USA have similar marine area categories to VMEs, EBSAs, etc, but use different names, as mentioned above.
+It was noted that the United States of America has similar marine area categories to VMEs, EBSAs, etc., but uses different names, as mentioned above.
 The setting up and establishment of these areas can follow many different processes.
-Monitoring their use tends to be by tracking of vessels using VMS and then investigating permissions to see if their activities are consistent with the area designation and the licences that the vessels operate under.
-The designated areas within the USA can be no-take zones where there is no removal of organisms by human activities allowed, or they can allow limited harvests under controlled conditions and regulations.
-The whole system within the USA is one of transparency and this leads to a better understanding of the importance of marine areas both as a provider of a resource and as areas to be protected for their biodiversity and conservation value.
+Monitoring their use tends to be by tracking of vessels using VMS and then investigating permissions to see whether their activities are consistent with the area designation and the licences that the vessels operate under.
+The designated areas within the United States of America can be no-take zones where there is no removal of organisms by human activities allowed, or they can allow limited harvests under controlled conditions and regulations.
+The whole system within the United States of America is one of transparency and this leads to a better understanding of the importance of marine areas both as providers of a resource and as areas to be protected for their biodiversity and conservation value.

-Summary responses to National questionnaires – deep sea fisheries
+Summary responses to national questionnaires – deep-sea fisheries

-A questionnaire on deep sea fisheries was distributed to members of WECAFC to acquire information on their involvement of deep sea fisheries both within and outside of their EEZs.
-Over 40% of the members replied, providing details of their past, current and possible future deep sea fisheries.
-Many respondents noted that they have little or no deep sea fisheries in ABNJ, but have similar fisheries within their EEZs.
-The wide range of replies was encouraging and has started the process of collaboration to develop the chapter on the deep sea fisheries of the Western Central Atlantic for the updated worldwide review.
-In addition to the above, the information contained within the questionnaire can be used to support the “marine resource and fishery” factsheets in FAO FIRMS and provide a knowledge base for the WECAFC Working Group on the Management of Deep Sea Fisheries.
+A questionnaire on deep-sea fisheries was distributed to members of WECAFC to acquire information on their involvement of deep-sea fisheries both within and outside of their EEZs.
+More than 40 percent of the members replied, providing details of their past, current and possible future deep-sea fisheries.
+Many respondents noted that they have little or no deep-sea fisheries in ABNJ, but have similar fisheries within their EEZs.
+The wide range of replies was encouraging and has started the process of collaboration to develop the chapter on the deep-sea fisheries of the Western Central Atlantic for the updated worldwide review.
+In addition to the above, the information contained within the questionnaire can be used to support the marine resource and fishery factsheets in FIRMS and provide a knowledge base for the WECAFC Working Group on the Management of Deep-sea Fisheries.

 The replies to the circulated questionnaires included information on large pelagic fisheries as well as information from within and outside of EEZs.
-It was difficult to identify which components related to deep-sea fisheries using bottom contact gear at depths of 200 m and greater.
-It was therefore decided to circulate a simplified questionnaire to the workshop participants and discuss these in smaller groups.
-The questionnaire asked for:
+It was difficult to identify which components related to deep-sea fisheries using bottom-contact gear at depths of 200 m and greater.
+Therefore, it was decided to circulate a simplified questionnaire to the workshop participants and discuss these in smaller groups.
+The questionnaire asked participants to:

-list the deep-sea bottom fisheries below 200 m within the EEZ and in the WECAFC ABNJ area,
+list the deep-sea bottom fisheries below 200 m within the EEZ and in the WECAFC ABNJ area;

-The use of the catch from the deep-sea fisheries listed above, and
+indicate the use of the catch from the deep-sea fisheries listed above;

-Sources of information relevant to deep-sea fisheries in the WECAFC area.
+identify sources of information relevant to deep-sea fisheries in the WECAFC area.